 Mobility is the ability to move freely and easily.
 This is a concept most people will be less familiar with than strength, but it is equally if not more important for the older demographic.
 Restricted range of motion in our joints comes with aging like night follows day.
 Especially if you have been banged around a bit, it is likely your injuries have left you with impaired mobility.
 That impairment can limit function.

-Unbeknownst to most of us, our brains are remarkably clever when it comes to rewiring the firing patterns of muscles to compensate for any impairment.
+Our brains are remarkably clever when it comes to rewiring the firing patterns of muscles to compensate for any impairment.
 We develop movement work-arounds—compensatory movement patterns—that allow us to continue doing certain activities.
-These almost inevitably have unintended ripple effects down the road since we were not designed to move in these compensatory patterns.
-Do the wrong thing for 20 years and it’s very likely to show up as an injury to a joint or muscle weakness or both.
+But because we were not designed to move in these compensatory patterns, they almost inevitably have unintended ripple effects.
+Do the wrong thing for 20 years and it’s likely to show up as an injury to a joint, muscle weakness, or both.

-Maintaining good mobility and range of motion will have a pronounced effect on not only your long-term health but, perhaps more immediately important to you, your ability to function more like your younger self.
+Maintaining good mobility and range of motion will have a pronounced effect not only on your long-term health but also on your ability to function more like your younger self.

-If you are beginning to miss the old days when you could easily pull hard moves, run long distances, and climb big mountains, you need to shift some of your emphasis away from just going climbing, running, or skiing every chance you get and instead apply that time and effort toward more strength and mobility maintenance work.
+If you are beginning to miss the old days when you could easily pull hard moves, run long distances, and climb big mountains, you need to shift some of your emphasis away from just going climbing, running, or skiing every chance you get.
+Instead, apply that time and effort toward more strength and mobility maintenance work.
+These are critical for the aging athlete.
 As much as I can guarantee anything, I can almost assuredly promise you better results doing those activities you love.

 Read now: Nutrition for the Aging Athlete by Rebecca Dent, High Performance Dietician.